Cervical Myelopathy

 How Is Cervical Myelopathy Diagnosed?

 The symptoms of cervical myelopathy may resemble what are considered normal signs of aging.
 It is important to have your symptoms evaluated by a qualified spine specialist.
 Doing so enables you to obtain the right level of care in a timely manner that can result in a better treatment outcome.
 When you consult with a spine specialist like Dr. Albert, you can expect a thorough examination of your spine, as well as your reflexes, muscle strength, and other physical functions.
-To observe your spine, the doctor may order X-rays or other imaging, such as an MRI or CT scan of the cervical spine.
+To observe your spine, the doctor may order x-rays or other imaging, such as an MRI or CT myelogram of the cervical spine.
+Special tests may also be performed to measure the electrical conduction through your cervical nerves to your arms and hands.

 What Are The Non-Surgical Treatment Options For Cervical Myelopathy?

-When you consult with a spine surgeon regarding neck or back symptoms, you can expect them to recommend conservative treatments first.
-Spinal conditions are typically initially treated with medication, injections, and/or physical therapy.
+When you consult with a spine surgeon about neck or back symptoms, you can expect them to recommend non-surgical treatments first.
+Usually, spinal conditions are initially treated with medication, injections, and physical therapy.
 The symptoms of cervical myelopathy may also be managed by wearing a cervical collar.
 The purpose of non-surgical treatments is to reduce pain and other symptoms by alleviating inflammation and stabilizing the neck.
-These treatments may help to lessen the severity of symptoms.
+These treatments may lessen the severity of symptoms and may, in some cases, slow the progression of the spinal compression.
+However, they do not reverse the problem.
+To do so, surgery is necessary.

 What Are The Surgical Treatment Options For Cervical Myelopathy?